scribe-security/docs/docs/integrating-scribe/ci-integrations/github/github-actions/action-slsa.md

 <details>
   <summary> Save provenance statement as artifact (SLSA  depricated) </summary>

-Using action `OUTPUT_PATH` output argument you can access the generated SLSA provenance statement and store it as an artifact.
+Using action `OUTPUT_PATH` output argument you can access the generated SLSA provenance statement and store it as an artifact. **Mikey - Why is this deprecated??
+What does this add to the previous example?**

 > Use action `output-file: <my_custom_path>` input argument to set a custom output path.